Bekalah/BUILDING-CATHEDRALS/apps/arcanae-lab/README.md

+# ⊙ Arcanae Lab - arcanae-lab

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊙

+---

+# ⊙ Arcanae Lab - arcanae-lab

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊙

+---

+# ⊙ Arcanae Lab - arcanae-lab

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊙

+---

+# ⊙ Arcanae Lab - arcanae-lab

+**Alchemical Correspondence:**
+- Element: N/A
+- Planet: N/A
+- Metal: N/A
+- Symbol: ⊙

+---

 # Arcanae Lab

 A modular research and creative lab for archetypes, harmonic research, and symbolic synthesis.
 Styled with high fantasy and couture influences.